JohnnyLawDGB/dgb-client/README.md

 version: "3.1"

 services:
-  bitcoin-client:
+  digibyte-client:
     volumes:
-      - /var/data/graphsense/clients/btc:/opt/graphsense/data
+      - /var/data/graphsense/clients/dgb:/opt/graphsense/data
 ```

 The data directory on the host system must be writeable by user `dockeruser`.

 ## Usage

-Building the docker container (a tagged GitHub version of Bitcoin is
+Building the docker container (a tagged GitHub version of DigiByte is
 specified in `docker/Makefile`):

     docker-compose build